Tracking and Analyzing with Analytics

 - Use the Display Advertising and Enhanced Link Attribution options if relevant to you, otherwise leave blank

 - Turn on the Anyonymize IP Addresses, or if you leave off ensure you check your privacy obligations and ensure you display the correct information to your site visitors.

 - Turn on the tracking for Purchase Transactions and for the advanced eCommerce events you want to track (why not track all of them).

 - Save the plugin’s settings

-- We then recommend logging out of your website, and placing a test order (including payment.
+We recommend logging out of your website and placing a test order (including payment).
 After doing so, you’ll need to wait 12-24 hours for Google Analytics to record and analyse the data.